ericglau/HyperledgerBesuGenerators/besu-appsody-stacks/README.md

 # Hyperledger Besu Appsody Stacks

-[Appsody](https://appsody.dev/) stacks for generating a sample projects using Hyperledger Besu while keeping the entire runtime in a container.
+[Appsody](https://appsody.dev/) stacks for generating sample projects using Hyperledger Besu while keeping the entire runtime in a container.